rlemm/mgmt_cert_check/README.md

 pip install -r requirements.txt
 ```

+## Note for Decryption:

+Please use the tool on a host that traffic will not be decrypted between itself and the Panorama Devices

 ## Note for Windows Users:

 If you are running Microsoft Windows 10, you may need to run the following commands as well: